kaievns/the-log/posts/lead/on-culture-and-belonging.md

 with almost religious zeal, because it's a more powerful peer group that can assure their steady employment in the years to come.

-We all do this dance without the thought even consciously registering in our minds.

 ## What a high performing culture looks like

 If that little pondering above got through to you, then the first thing you need